winstonchiong/decisionlabucsf.github.io/_pages/about.md

 2. **Ethical, Policy and Health Equity Implications of Alterations to Brain Function**

    We also use conceptual and empirical/ethnographic methods to investigate the broader effects of brain diseases and of interventions (pharmacological and technological) that influence brain function.
-As the brain is the physical basis for our experiences, personalities and choices, we are particularly interested in how changes to the brain affect patients’/users’ senses of themselves and in whether new possibilities afforded by new interventions are made available among diverse communities.
+As the brain is the physical basis for our experiences, personalities and choices, we are particularly interested in how changes to the brain affect patients’/users’ senses of themselves and in whether new possibilities afforded by novel interventions are made available among diverse communities.

 ---